georchestra/georchestra/INSTALL.md

         psql -d georchestra -f /tmp/ogcstatistics.sql
-        psql -d georchestra -c 'GRANT ALL PRIVILEGES ON SCHEMA ogcstatistics TO "www-data";' psql -d georchestra -c 'GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA ogcstatistics TO "www-data";'
+        psql -d georchestra -c 'GRANT ALL PRIVILEGES ON SCHEMA ogcstatistics TO "www-data";' psql -d georchestra -c 'GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA ogcstatistics TO "www-data";' psql -d georchestra -c 'GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA ogcstatistics TO "www-data";'